rails/sass-rails/README.markdown

 5. `:syntax` - This is determined by the file's extensions.
 6. `:filename` - This is determined by the file's name.
 7. `:line` - This is provided by the template handler.

+## Features

+* **Glob Imports**.
+When in rails, there is a special import syntax that allows you to glob imports relative to the folder of the stylesheet that is doing the importing.
+  E.g. `@import "mixins/*"` will import all the files in the mixins folder and `@import "mixins/**/*"` will import all the files in the mixins tree.
+  Any valid ruby glob may be used.
+The imports are sorted alphabetically.
+  **NOTE:** It is recommended that you only use this when importing pure library files (containing mixins and variables) because it is difficult to control the cascade ordering for imports that contain styles using this approach.